PB-Sandwich/32bitloader/README.md

 ## Making an App

-The makefile has the variable APP_BIN which you set to the path of your apps binary path, it should be linked for memory address 0x300008.
+The makefile has the variable APP_BIN which you set to the path of your apps binary, it should be linked for memory address 0x300008.
 It also has a variable APP_ENTRY which lets you define the offset into where it gets loaded (address 0x300008) that the entry function is.
 The app will run at ring 0 (most privileged).